 - No legal limits on social contact

 - Reopen the remaining closed settings, including nightclubs and enable large events, including theatre performances.

 - Larger events

 - No legal limits on all life events

 The social distancing review

-At this stage, the Government plans to review social distancing measures and other long-term measures that have been put in place to limit transmission.
+Ahead of this stage, the Government plans to review social distancing measures and other long-term measures that have been put in place to limit transmission.
 The results of the review will help inform decisions on the timing and circumstances under which rules on 1m+, face masks and other measures may be lifted.
 People should continue to work from home where they can until the social distancing review is complete.

 What is COVID status certification?